stefanofoti/musa/README.md

 [Francesco Gregori](https://www.linkedin.com/in/francesco-gregori-7136ab1a3/)

 ## The project
 MuSa collects and analyzes information about visitors and their tours and proposes custom journeys, to offer a new way to enjoy the art.
 At the very beginning, every user should fill a short survey to collect information about his personality.
 Then MuSa will ask him if he wants to enjoy a customized tour or just help with data collecting.
 Of course, the user may also choose to not use the system at all.
 When a user wants just to contribute with data collecting he will start traveling on his own inside the museum with his smartphone collecting data in a non-invasive way inside his pocket.
 When a user wants to enjoy the tour with MuSa, indeed, he will just start exploring the museum, following the customized suggestions that MuSa will show him.

 ## Read more
-If you want to discover more, give a look to the following documents:
+If you want to discover more, have a look at the following documents:
 - [Design document](docs/Design.md)
 - [Architecture document](docs/Architecture.md)
 - [Evaluation document](docs/Evaluation.md) <br>